So, what is a liability?

 A business can settle liabilities over time through the transfer of economic benefits such as money, goods or services.
-Liabilities are recorded on the right side of a company’s balance sheet.
+Liabilities are always recorded on the right side of your company’s balance sheet.

 Some examples include:

-There are three main classifications of liabilities that your business could have.
-These include:
+There are three main types of liabilities that your business could have, including:

 - Current Liabilities (also known as Short-Term Liabilities) are liabilities that are due and payable within one year.